Levridge-Tory/LevridgeIntegrationDocs/docs/about.md

 To begin configuration setup in CRM, first import LevCore Solution followed by importing Agronomy Solution.

-Migrate the ESG Configuration data using the Configuration Migration Tool
+Migrate the ESG Configuration data using the Configuration Migration Tool.
    - This tool can be downloaded at https://docs.microsoft.com/en-us/dynamics365/customer-engagement/developer/download-tools-nuget

 Ensure an Application User has been created with admin security roles assigned.